Percentage of adults and children living with HIV known to be on antiretroviral therapy 12 months after starting

 For example, the reporting period (1 January to 31 December 2018) will include everyone who started antiretroviral therapy during the 12-month period from 1 January to 31 December 2017.
 This includes everyone receiving antiretroviral therapy as well as those who died, stopped treatment or are lost to follow-up at month 12.

 At the facility level, the number of adults and children receiving antiretroviral therapy at 12 months includes people transferring in at any point from the start of treatment to the end of the 12-month period and excludes people who have transferred out during this same period to reflect the net current cohort at each facility.
 In other words, at the facility level, people who have transferred out will not be counted in either the numerator or the denominator.
 Similarly, people who have transferred in will be counted in both the numerator and denominator.
 At the national level, the number of transferred-in people should match the number of transferred-out people.
 The net current cohort (people whose outcomes the facility is currently responsible for recording; that is, the number of people in the start-up group plus any transfers in and minus any transfers out) at 12 months should therefore equal the number in the start-up cohort group 12 months before.

-This denominator may underestimate true survival, since some of the people lost to follow-up are alive.
+This indicator will underestimate true survival, since some of the people who stopped treatment or were reported as being lost to follow-up will still be alive.
 The number of people alive and on antiretroviral therapy (retention on antiretroviral therapy) in a treatment cohort is captured here.